• Skip to primary navigation

 Yes!
 Replace the cashews with ½ cup silken tofu for a nut-free version.
 Reduce the water slightly for the same creamy texture.

-This vegan blue cheese dressing is the perfect dairy-free alternative—creamy, tangy, and full of flavor.
+This vegan blue cheese dressing is the perfect dairy-free alternative that's creamy, tangy, and full of flavor.
 Whether you're a longtime vegan or just looking for a healthier alternative, this recipe is sure to become a favorite in your kitchen.

 Vegan blue cheese dressing in a mason jar.